Using this guide What's covered

 Total disc replacement surgery replaces an intervertebral disc that’s become worn with a prosthesis.
 The procedure relieves pain and restores the height of the spine after discs degenerate and the disc nerves or adjacent nerve roots become irritated.
 The problem normally affects the lower (lumbar) spine or the neck (cervical spine).

 When discs degenerate or herniate, friction between vertebrae causes inflammation and pain.
-When this occurs in the lumbar spine, people often complain of spasms, as their body attempts to re-stabilise the spine, and low-grade background pain between flare-ups.
+When this occurs in the lumbar spine, people often complain of spasms (as their body attempts to re-stabilise the spine) as well as low-grade background pain between flare-ups.
 Damaged discs in the neck can cause neck pain, nerve pain or spinal cord compression, which can lead to severe disability.
 Pain can also radiate down your arms or legs – known as referred pain.
 It can cause weakness and numbness in your buttocks and legs, including sciatica (pain radiating down the back of your leg).

 During the procedure, your surgeon makes an incision in your abdomen (for lumbar spine) or front of your neck (for cervical spine), then removes and replaces the damaged disc with a prosthesis that moves in multiple directions just like a normal disc does.

 Disc replacement is done in a hospital.
-The average length of stay is 2 to 7 days.
+The average length of stay is 2–7 days.

 How long does it take?

-It can take 2 to 4 hours for your surgeon to replace a single disc, or longer if the surgery is more complex.
+It can take 2–4 hours for your surgeon to replace a single disc, or longer if the surgery is more complex.

-- probably a vascular surgeon (for lumbar disc replacement)
+- a vascular surgeon (for lumbar disc replacement)

 Considering the procedure